Pawelok35/GitJournal/README.md

 **Summary**: Today was dedicated to reviewing and reinforcing the knowledge I've gained, ensuring a deeper understanding of the material covered so far.

+## Day 19 - 2024-09-27

+1. **Learning about callbacks**: Today, I focused on deepening my understanding of callbacks in JavaScript.
+I explored how they work and their role in handling asynchronous operations, making sure I grasped the core concepts.

+2. **Practicing with examples**: I spent time practicing callbacks with various examples to better understand their practical use in real-world scenarios.
+This hands-on experience helped solidify the theoretical knowledge.

+**Summary**: Today was dedicated to learning about callbacks and practicing with examples, which helped strengthen my understanding of how callbacks work in JavaScript.

 ...

 ## Key Learning Areas 🔐